-During each registration period, the Registrar’s Office will manage the registration priority of all students in residential programs (JD, LLM, SJD) in the following manner: For general registration courses that are open to all students in residential programs, the Registrar’s Office will first open registration to 3L students for a designated period.
-The Registrar’s Office will then open registration with all remaining seats in general registration courses to the 2L students for a designated period.
-Following these periods when all JD students are eligible to register for classes, the Registrar’s Office will open registration for all students other than 1Ls.
-At this time, remaining students, including students in the LLM and SJD programs, as well as any visiting students will be able to register for classes.
-A few classes may be designated as “LLM Only.”
-Those classes will not be available to students in other programs and will be available to the LLM students during the open enrollment period when they begin registering for classes.
+During each registration period, the Registrar’s Office will manage the registration priority of all students in residential programs (JD, LLM, SJD) in the following manner: For general registration course sections that are open to all students in residential programs, the Registrar’s Office will first open registration to 3L students for a designated period.
+The Registrar’s Office will then open registration with all remaining seats in general registration course sections to the 2L students for a designated period.
+Following these periods when all JD students are eligible to register for course sections, the Registrar’s Office will open registration for all students other than 1Ls.
+At this time, remaining students, including students in the LLM and SJD programs, as well as any visiting students, will be able to register for course sections.
+A few course sections may be designated as “SJD and/or LLM Only.”
+Those course sections will not be available to students in other programs and will be available to SJD and LLM students during the open enrollment period when they begin registering for course sections.

 Once a final grade has been entered for a given course, retroactive drops/withdrawals will not be considered under any circumstances.